stites/stites.io/posts/2018-11-02-hasktorch-release.md

 [several][intro-backprop] [times][backprop-landing] [over][pure-ml] in a clear
 and eloquent style by Justin Le, himself.
-For this post, however, we will cut to the chase and say that arguments bundled up into a "backpropable" `BVar` hold a reference to their gradient which can be extracted with the `Reifies s W` constraint (`s` strings everything together).
+For this post, however, we will cut to the chase and say that arguments bundled up into a "backpropable" `BVar` hold a reference to their gradient.
+This reference can be extracted with the `Reifies s W` constraint.
 When we compose functions that use `BVar`s, we automatically get an efficient calculation of the gradient through reverse-mode autodifferentiation.
 With some lenses and a `backprop` lens-based accessor, our code looks roughly unchanged.